 Executive Director, Account Management Salary

-Commissions form a big slice (just under a third) of total compensation for Executive Directors of Account Management.
-The median income in this area is around $102K, and on average, slightly less than a third of that final number comes from commissions.
-Career duration is the biggest factor affecting pay for this group, with the former having the largest influence.
-A large number have medical and dental plans, and a fair number have vision insurance.
+Commissions comprise a big part of overall income for Executive Directors of Account Management.
+The median take-home amount in this area is around $102K, and on average, slightly less than a third of that final number comes from commissions.
+Career duration is the biggest factor affecting pay for this group, followed by geography.
+Most have medical and dental plans, and a strong majority have vision insurance.
 Women Executive Directors of Account Management who took the survey just slightly outnumber men.
-It's heartening to note that most people in this field love their work, finding it both fun and rewarding.
+For the most part, Executive Directors of Account Management enjoy their work and report high levels of job satisfaction.